Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         ingest source SHOULD stop and log an error.
         The number of retries N MAY be configurable in the [=Ingest Source=].
-     9. The [=Ingest source=] SHOULD terminate the [=HTTP POST=] request if data is not being sent at a rate commensurate with the MP4 fragment duration.
+     9. The [=Ingest source=] SHOULD terminate the request if data is not being sent at a rate commensurate with the MP4 fragment duration.
         An HTTP POST request that does not send data can prevent the [=Receiving entity=]
         from quickly disconnecting from the ingest source in the event of a service update.
-     10. The HTTP POST for sparse
-         data SHOULD be short-lived,
-         terminating as soon as the data of a fragment is sent.
+     10. The HTTP Request for sparse data SHOULD be short-lived, terminating as soon as the data of a fragment is sent.
-     11. The POST request uses a [=POST_URL=] to the basepath of the publishing point at the [=Receiving entity=] and SHOULD use an additional relative path when posting different streams and fragments, for example, to signal the stream or fragment name.
+     11. The HTTP request uses a [=POST_URL=] to the basepath of the publishing point at the [=Receiving entity=] and SHOULD use an additional relative path to signal the stream and media object names
      12. Both the [=Ingest source=] and [=Receiving entity=] MUST support IPv4 and IPv6 transport.
      13. The [=Ingest source=] SHOULD use a timeout in order of segment duration (1-6 seconds) for establishing the TCP connection.
-If an attempt to establish the connection takes longer than the timeout, abort the operation and try again.
+In case of timeout abort the operation and try again.
      14. The [=Ingest source=] SHOULD resend [=Objects=] for which a connection was terminated early, or when an error response was received such as HTTP 400 or 403 if the connection was down for less than 3 average segments durations.
 For connections that were down longer, ingest source can resume sending [=Objects=] at the live edge of the live media presentation instead.
      15. The [=Ingest source=] MAY limit the number of retries to establish a new connection or resume streaming after a TCP error occurs to N.